Vaisakhi: Jur Sital in Bihar

 In the Mithila region of Bihar and Nepal, the new year is celebrated as Jur Sital.
 It is traditional to use lotus leaves to serve sattu (powdered meal derived from grains of red gram and jau (Hordeum vulgare) and other ingredients) to the family members.

-Hindu Celebrations elsewhere
+Hindu celebrations elsewhere

 Pakistan

 Vaisakhi is an important among Pakistani Hindus.
-In Undivided Punjab, the Hindu Shrine of Katas Raj was known for its Vaisakhi fair.
-It was attended by around 10,000 pilgrims who were mostly Hindus.
+In Undivided Punjab, it was attended by around 10,000 pilgrims who were mostly Hindus.
 Similarly, at the shrine of Bairagi Baba Ram Thaman, a Vaisakhi fair was held annually since 16th century CE which was attended by around 60,000 Hindu pilgrims and Bairagi saints from all over India used to throng the shrine.
+The 1961 Muzaffargarh District Census Report claims that Vaisakhi is associated with bullock racing and is a common festivity among the cultivators.

 Nepal

 Vaisakhi is celebrated as Nepalese New Year because it is the day which marks the Hindu Solar New Year as per Vikram Samvat, the Hindu Solar Calendar.
 Vaisakha is the first month in Nepalese Calendar.
-The idols of Goddess Thimi Kumari is carried out in palanquins and is taken around the city.
+The idols of Goddess Thimi Kumari are carried out in palanquins and are taken around the city.